Food Safety Feature Articles

 The process of canning heats foods to temperatures that inactivate enzymes and destroy microorganisms that could cause illness or food spoilage.

-During the canning process, the heat forces the air out of the jar and then as the jar cools, a vacuum seal is formed.
+Heat during the canning process forces air out of the jar, and a vacuum seal is formed as the jar cools.
 This seal prevents air, which can contain microorganisms, from getting back into the food.

 Boiling water canning is recommended only for jams, jellies, fruit, tomatoes and pickles.
 All other vegetables, meat and poultry should be processed in a pressure canner.

-In pressure canning, there is some loss of vitamins and minerals because of the high levels of heat.
-Some of the vitamins and minerals are lost in the fluid in the jar.
-Using the fluid helps assure maximum nutrient value of the food.
+Pressure canning does cause some loss of vitamins and minerals, due to the high levels of heat it uses.
+Some of the vitamins and minerals are lost in the fluid within the jar, so using the fluid helps assure you receive the food’s maximum nutrient value.

 Enzymes are proteins produced by the cell of the plant.
-One thing enzymes are responsible for is the maturing of the fruit of the plant.
+One thing enzymes are responsible for is the maturation of the plant’s fruit.
 Enzymes must be inactivated before foods are frozen to prevent undesirable changes in flavor, color and texture.

-Drying is one of the oldest methods of food preservation.
+Drying is among the oldest methods of food preservation.
 The process of drying removes the moisture from the food so that microorganisms cannot grow and spoil the food.

-Some commonly eaten dried foods include jerky, fruit leathers and fruit pieces.
+Some common dried foods include jerky, fruit leathers and fruit pieces.

-The only equipment needed is a dehydrator or an oven.
+The only equipment you need to dry these and other foods is a dehydrator or an oven.
 Vitamins A and C can be lost in this process but there is a process called sulfuring to help prevent the vitamin loss.

 For a hands-on learning experience, find a food preservation workshop in your area using the the MU Extension calendar.